apigear-io/template-qtcpp/docs/docs/features/mqtt.md

 When generating the mqtt feature (or any of those: olink monitor feature) you'll get an additional folder it the top most directory: the 📂hello-world/📂apigear.
 The 📂mqtt subfolder contains objects that implement a network layer (based on Qt Mqtt library) for the MQTT protocol.
 Those are:
 - Client - Adapts the Qt MQTT client, to serve as an network endpoint for [interface client adapters](mqtt#MQTT-Client-Adapter).
+  Exposes:
-Exposes methods that allow receiving data for remote service: subscribing for properties changes, signals emission and method response invocation;
+    - methods that allow receiving data for remote service: subscribing for properties changes, signals emission and method response invocation;
- methods that allow remote using the service: requesting property change or invoking a method.
+    - methods that allow remote using the service: requesting property change or invoking a method.  <br />
   The client may serve many client interface adapters, even for the same interfaces (allows subscribing for same topic).
- In case many interface clients adapters for some interface are connected: property changes and signals are provided to all interface client adapters, but the invoke method response will be delivered only for the one that requested it.
+  In case many interface client adapters for same interface are connected: property changes and signals are provided to all interface client adapters, but the invoke method response will be delivered only for the one that requested it.
 - ServiceAdapter - Adapts the Qt MQTT client to serve as an network endpoint for [interface service adapters](mqtt#MQTT-Server-Adapter).
+  Exposes:
-Exposes methods that allow receiving requests from remote clients: subscribing for properties change requests, send method invocation;
+    - methods that allow receiving requests from remote clients: subscribing for properties change requests, send method invocation;
- methods that allow publishing property change, signal, functionality to handles sending a response for method invocation requests.
-This ServiceAdapter may be used for many interface service adapters, but it is not recommended to use more than one interface service adapter for same interface.
+    - methods that allow publishing property change, signal, functionality to handles sending a response for method invocation requests. <br />
+  This ServiceAdapter may be used for many, interface service adapters, but it is not recommended to use more than one interface service adapter for the same interfaces.

 :::tip
 Have in mind that MQTT might not be suitable for high-frequency messages especially with one mqtt client serving more than one object.